Breastfeeding to Lose Weight

 I understand how hard breastfeeding is.
 So if you are not able to breastfeed or pump your child will be okay.
 However if you are able to do it, give it a try.
 It is better for your baby and for you.

 So what about breastfeeding and weight loss?
 Well, what they say is true.
 Breastfeeding will help you lose weight after you have your baby.
 Breastfeeding can burn up to an extra 500 calories per day!
 After my first pregnancy I was not prepared for how true this was.
 I was very surprised to learn that I actually lost more weight than I planned to at about 9 months postpartum.
 It was fun to add more food to my diet.
 When I was breastfeeding I ate more than I ever had before.
 I even burned more calories when I was breastfeeding than I did when I was pregnant.
 Maybe this is because I could move around more after having the baby.

-Now I know that some women don’t lose weight even though they breastfeed.
+I know some women don’t lose weight when they breastfeed.
 Without knowing how they eat or exercise it is hard to say why this would be true.
-I wouldn’t say that if you just breastfeed without adding exercise and healthy eating to your routine you will lose weight.
+If you aren’t adding exercise and healthy eating to your routine you may not lose weight.
 You must exercise and you must eat healthy to help your journey.
-I wonder if the same is true regardless of breastfeeding.
-If you don’t know how to exercise and eat to really burn calories then breastfeeding or not you may not be helping yourself.
-If you are one of those people who are having trouble losing weight take a look at the other tips and topics that I discuss on this site.
-Think about what happens after you have a baby.
-Not to look at the negative but you are older, you have not been able to workout as you may have before, and therefore may have some muscle loss and you have more weight on.
-All this will make it harder to lose weight.
-Also you may have gotten used to eating a bit more when you were pregnant and can’t get out of that habit.
+If you are one of those people who are having trouble losing weight take a look at the other tips and topics I discuss on this site.
+Take a look at how you are exercising and eating.
+Are you taking healthy steps moving forward?